HelpBot Assistant

 Nested Splitter

-Splitter provides support to render the nested pane to achieve the complex layouts.
-You can use the same <div> element for splitter pane and nested splitter.
+Splitter supports nested panes to achieve complex layouts.
+The same <div> element for splitter pane and nested splitter.

 <template>